Of all the things I wanted to do in Tromso this winter, visiting the ice hotel in Tromso, the Tromso Ice Domes, was high up on my list.

 After your free time, it’s back on the bus, where you’ll head back to Tromso via some of the most beautiful roads you can imagine.

-Of course, the Tromso Ice Domes is a true ice hotel, and that means you can spend the night here — and hopefully catch the Northern lights dancing overhead!
+Of course, the Tromso Ice Domes is a true ice hotel (as well as being one of the best Northern lights hotels in Norway!) and that means you can spend the night here — and hopefully catch the Northern lights dancing overhead!

 I didn’t do this, as at over $1,000 USD a night for a room, it was well out of my price range… but if you’re visiting Norway for a special occasion like a honeymoon or anniversary, you’re a baller, or you just really are living that YOLO mindset, you may want to splurge on staying the night!

-If you’d like to stay at the Ice Domes, you can book here, which includes a guided tour, welcome shots, dinner cooked on a campfire while out in the Norwegian wilderness, an evening snowshoe tour with the possibility of Northern lights photography, breakfast, and a morning self-drive husky sled ride, plus transfers.
+If you’d like to stay at the Ice Domes, you can book on their website, which includes a guided tour, welcome shots, dinner cooked on a campfire while out in the Norwegian wilderness, an evening snowshoe tour with the possibility of Northern lights photography, breakfast, and a morning self-drive husky sled ride, plus transfers.

 If you need to borrow any warm clothing or equipment, this can also be arranged with the hotel.